July 22, 2016

 36 Resources for STEM Project-Based Learning Activities

-STEM, like PBL and inquiry-based learning activates critical thinking which you can read more about in our Ultimate Guide to Critical Thinking.
+STEM, like PBL and inquiry-based learning, activates critical thinking which you can read more about in our Critical Thinking Companion.
 Our list breaks down the learning activities by subject: Science, Technology, Engineering, and Math.
-Many of these activities are customizable so they can be catered to toddlers all the way up to high school aged students.
+Many of these activities are customizable so they can be catered to toddlers all the way up to high school students.

 Science Activities for Project Based Learning